 And the suggested retail price is…

-Now that you have your material costs, overhead costs and labour costs all figured out, you should know the total cost for your next photoshoot.
+Now that you have your material costs, overhead costs and labor costs all figured out, you should know how to price your photography for your next gig.
 Add your desired profit and this cost-plus pricing equation will result in your suggested retail price.

 This pricing will differ from one job to another, so don’t set anything in stone.
 Be prepared with “package” offers at different price points, but stay flexible when it comes to pricing (especially when you’re starting out).

-By following this guide, your final photography pricing should:
+By following this photography pricing guide, your final pricing model should:

 - Cover the hard costs

 - Pay for your time creating the final product

 - Leave room for overhead expenses and profit